yaront1111/mandarin/DONE.md

 - ✅ Ensured that all services use `apiService.jsx` for API calls
 - ✅ Replaced direct `fetch` calls in `socketClient.jsx` with `apiService`
 - ✅ Standardized error handling in services to leverage apiService's interceptors
+- ✅ Improved token handling in apiService by using its own methods for token refresh
+- ✅ Replaced direct localStorage/sessionStorage access with tokenStorage utilities in multiple services
+- ✅ Fixed socketClient.jsx to use apiService and tokenStorage utilities
+- ✅ Fixed ChatService.js to use tokenStorage utility instead of direct token access
+- ✅ Replaced direct XMLHttpRequest usage with apiService.upload in useChat.js and Messages.jsx
+- ✅ Standardized file upload handling across the application

 #### 2. Streamlined Socket Management
 - ✅ Confirmed that `socketClient.jsx` and `socketService.jsx` provide a unified interface for socket operations
 - ✅ Updated both socket services to use structured logging via the logger utility
 - ✅ Connected both services properly to ensure they work together efficiently
+- ✅ Removed direct socket usage in components, ensured all socket interactions go through socketService
+- ✅ Fixed direct socket.socket usage in NotificationsComponent.jsx and NotificationContext.jsx
+- ✅ Implemented proper event listener cleanup to prevent memory leaks
+- ✅ Verified proper socket usage throughout the application

 #### 3. Consolidated Configuration & Constants
 - ✅ Created consistent patterns for service initialization and configuration
 - ✅ Removed hardcoded values where possible
 - ✅ Ensured that server URLs and other configurations are managed consistently
+- ✅ Moved hardcoded timeout values from ChatService.js to config.js
+- ✅ Consolidated UI configuration values in App.jsx (animations, toast settings, analytics)
+- ✅ Created centralized configuration sections for timeouts, animations, account tiers, and message types
+- ✅ Refactored chatConstants.js to use values from config.js for consistency

 #### 4. Code Cleanup
 - ✅ Replaced all `console.log` statements with structured logging using `logger.js`
 - ✅ Identified and marked duplicate utility functions as deprecated
 - ✅ Encouraged consistent patterns through deprecation warnings
 - ✅ Added cross-referencing to ensure code uses the centralized utilities
+- ✅ Replaced console.log/warn/error statements with structured logger in Messages.jsx
+- ✅ Replaced console statements with structured logger in useChat.js
+- ✅ Replaced console.log statements with structured logger in MessageItem.jsx
+- ✅ Removed duplicate utility functions between chatUtils.jsx and chatUtils.js
+- ✅ Consolidated date/time formatting utilities into a single source of truth
+- ✅ Removed deprecated createAuthAxios function from chat utilities
+- ✅ Improved type consistency in utility functions
+- ✅ Added ESLint configuration for consistent code standards
+- ✅ Configured rules for error prevention, React best practices, and stylistic consistency

 ### Phase 5: Server-Side Considerations